MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/organize-antipatterns.md

 ### Preferred outcome: Use cloud engineers for the implementation phase

 Remember that engineers are essential for properly implementing cloud automation and landing zone concepts.
 Responsibilities and tasks can shift significantly when you adopt service models.
 By shifting responsibilities to a cloud provider, you can go into production faster.
 You can also use TDMs for decision making.
 But, use capable cloud engineers for tasks that require deep engineering knowledge.
-Then you'll realize the advantages that the cloud provides.
+Then you can realize the advantages that the cloud provides.

 ## Next steps